camillefrayssinhes/thepandassurfers.github.io/index.md

 ### What Can We Learn From the Data?

 A question sprang to our attention during the analysis of the above plots.
 Is the stock price correlated to the quotations related to Apple?
 Let's investigate the **relationship between the fluctuations of the stock market of Apple and the media coverage related to this company** for a period of 13 years (2008–2020).
 Combining the former observations, we can look into the evolution of the Apple stock price in a joint relation of the number of quotations related to Apple in the media.

-COMMENTER CE GRAPH
+At first sight, it is not straightforward to accurately determine a correlation between both.

 {% include daily_quotes_related_Apple_stock.html %}

 We can conjoin this information with further analyses regarding the qualitative correlation between the number of daily quotations related to Apple and the daily liquidity traded for the Apple stock.
 We apply <a href="https://en.wikipedia.org/wiki/Pearson_correlation_coefficient">Pearson correlation </a> to identify if the correlation is statistically significant.
 The <b>Pearson correlation coefficient is approximately 0.3</b> and the p-value is very small (p < 0.05).
-Hence, there is a <b>non-negligible positive correlation</b>, which indicates that an increase in liquidity will be likely associated with an increase in discussion related to Apple and the other way around.
+Hence, there is a non-negligible positive correlation, which indicates that **an increase in liquidity will be likely associated with an increase in discussion related to Apple** and the other way around.
 In order to go deeper, we can divide the quotations into different categories according to the sentiments expressed (e.g. positive, negative or neutral).
 We would expect to see a stronger correlation coefficient between the daily liquidity traded for the Apple stock with the number of daily positive quotations related to Apple rather than with the number of daily negative quotations related to Apple.

 From the above observations, we had the intuition that each quarter report released by Apple was synonymous with a day of high volatility.
 A quarterly report is a summary or collection of unaudited financial statements, such as  gross revenue, net profit, operational expenses, and cash flow.
 As we have 252 trading days in a year and 4 quarter reports per year, we expect a periodicity of high liquidity days of around 64 days.
 This in fact validated by the next analysis, which performs a seasonal analysis over a wide range of days period, and keep the periods with the lowest null p-value (i.e the most likely period).
 Incredibly, **the period that was retained by the model corresponds exactly to the 64 days that separate two quarters!**